fossxo/fossxo-gdd/source/glossary.rst

 ..  glossary::
     :sorted:

+    asset
+        A game asset is a sound, texture, font, model, or other data used by the game.

     background music
         Background music is a type of music that is not intended to be the primary focus of listeners.
 When described as the type of music for an